- What Is the NSHSS?

 What Is the NSHSS?

-The Atlanta-based organization describes itself as a “distinguished academic honor society,” comprised of more than 1.7 million members from more than 26,000 high schools across 170 countries.
+The National Society of High School Scholars is an Atlanta-based organization that describes itself as a "distinguished academic honor society."
+It boasts more than 1.7 million members from more than 26,000 high schools across 170 countries.

 Co-founded by Claus Nobel, a relative of the man who established the Nobel Peace Prize, the NSHSS offers students the opportunity to apply for a range of financial awards and participate in webinars and other events, supposedly to help them excel and attain access to colleges and scholarships.